Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: CRES spectrum analysis

-Electrons lose energy primarily by inelastic scattering with gas molecules, causing the jumps in \autoref{fig:spectrogram}, as discussed in \autoref{sec:gas_composition}.
-Cyclotron radiation is a smaller, continuous source of electron energy loss, causing the upward track slopes in \autoref{fig:spectrogram}. $\mathcal{L}_{\mathrm{tot}}^{*j}$ comprises the distribution of possible energy losses an electron has experienced \emph{before} the first detected track due to inelastic scattering and cyclotron radiation, with the self-convolution $j$ times accounting for $j$ scatters.
+Electrons lose energy primarily by inelastic scattering with gas molecules, causing the jumps in \autoref{fig:spectrogram}.
+Cyclotron radiation is a smaller, continuous source of electron energy loss, causing the upward track slopes in \autoref{fig:spectrogram}. $\mathcal{L}_{\mathrm{tot}}^{*j}$ comprises the distribution of possible energy losses an electron has experienced \emph{before} the first detected track due to both of these effects, with the self-convolution $j$ times accounting for $j$ scatters.
 The electron energy loss spectrum for a single scatter is

 where $\mathcal{L}_i$ is the electron inelastic energy loss spectrum for the $i^{\rm th}$ gas species, each $\gamma_i$ is the fraction of inelastic scatters that are due to the specific gas species $i$, and $\mathcal{L}_r$ is the energy loss spectrum due to cyclotron radiation during the missed track.